 Review on The Highwayman

-Having scored a resounding hit with the Three Fishes at Mitton, Michelin-starred Nigel Haworth and co. are aiming to repeat the formula at this lavishly refurbished Victorian inn close to the borders of Lancashire, Cumbria and Yorkshire.
+The Highwayman is a lavishly refurbished Victorian inn close to the borders of Lancashire, Cumbria and Yorkshire.
+Originally part of the Northcote Group it was sold in 2018 to Brunning & Price, the pub division of The Restaurant Group.
 Photos of the stars (local producers and suppliers, that is!) line the walls of the traditional bar, where real ale is also taken seriously.

 Gastro pub / Modern British